Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 It is highly recommended to expand the result window using the arrow in the top right corner to view the entire system (you will have to shrink the window again to enter new commands).
 Rivers are still blue, but now link canals have been constructed and appear red in the results window.
 New dams and barrages appear pink.
 You can click on any link canal to see its operating specifications.
 For any node – not just the nodes printed to the results file – you can click to see the monthly and annual changes in water discharge for that point.

-5. Now let’s return to the question of connectivity for the Godavari River.
+##Now let’s return to the question of connectivity for the Godavari River.
 Repeat the query from above, asking which nodes contribute to the Godavari river mouth in the all-link-canals scenario:

 $ MATCH ()-[r*]->(n {name:'Godavari mouth'}) RETURN *

 You should now see the astounding number of nodes that will contribute a portion of their flow to the Godavari river mouth given full implementation of the NRLP.
 These nodes represent points along rivers, (all from new watersheds), from which at least some quantum of water could be expected to travel to the Godavari river mouth if all link canals are constructed.

-VI.
-Advanced usage: changing model simulation parameters
+#Advanced usage: changing model simulation parameters

 In this section, you will learn to:
 (a)	Build a user-defined subset of link canals,
 (b)	Print different nodes to the output files,
 (c)	Change the operating specifications of the dams and link canals, and create new dams and/or link canals, including linking new rivers together.

-a.
-Building a user-defined subset of link canals
+##Building a user-defined subset of link canals

 To build a user-defined subset of link canals, open the “links.txt” input file.
 Here are listed all of the link canals in the links database of Higgins et al. (2017).
 Note that while all link canals are listed, #s 27-29 are not currently implemented in the Neo4J tool because they do not related to the deltas studied in Higgins et al. (2017).
 Adding functionality for these West Indian links is a topic of future work.